An integrated approach to behavior change

 ICF’s Integrated Model of Behavior seeks to bridge these gaps.
 It offers a framework that considers the interconnectedness of traditional methodologies.
 The Integrated Model stems from the realization that people seeking solutions to problems are generally not concerned with the tools being used but rather with finding effective interventions.

-The new model developed organically out of deep research and insights into the traditional approaches.
+The new model developed organically out of extensive research on the effectiveness of behavior change in the real world and a comprehensive review of a wide range of traditional models.
 We integrated the traditional approaches, examined their commonalities and contradictions, and ultimately created a holistic framework.

 The Integrated Model in practice

-An example of the practical application of the Integrated Model is a recent project under the umbrella of U.K.'s Department for Environment Food and Rural Affairs (DEFRA) Net Zero Growth and Environmental Improvement plans.
+We also used the Integrated Model to support a project under the umbrella of U.K.'s Department for Environment Food and Rural Affairs (DEFRA) Zero Growth and Environmental Improvement plans.
 The project encourages more stakeholders to attend engagement events in order to support a cross-industry approach to environmental protection.

 We also recommended more long-term actions, like launching an ambassadorial program or integrating an engagement element into existing events.
 Other suggestions, such as compensation, addressed issues around the cost-benefit of attending engagement events for stakeholders who may be concerned about any loss of income during their time away from work.